Road Trip Planner: The Ultimate Guide

 A budget is one of the most worthwhile things a road trip planner can do before starting to plan.
 It prevents you from eating into already allocated savings.
 There are so many costs that don’t always jump to mind when you first think ‘road trip’.
-For instance, fuel and tolls, which can be avoided and that money spent elsewhere by staying local or taking a different route.
+For instance, fuel and tolls can be avoided and that money spent elsewhere by staying local or taking a different route.
 It’s a juggling act that doesn’t always work well once you are already on the road.

 RELATED: Cashback Sites, Explained

-I find the easiest thing to do is set a budget for how much you have to spend per day during your trip.
+I find the easiest thing to do is to set a budget for how much you have to spend per day during your trip.
 Take into consideration, everyday things like food, fuel and accommodation.
 This will give you an idea of how much you would have left to simply have fun!

 Don’t worry there are several simple things you can do to stretch those pennies.

 - There are several ways to grab a bargain when booking lodgings.
-I am not too fussy where I stay as long as it is clean so I often use PriceLine.
-You tell them which area you would like to stay in, hotel star rating and budget then wait for the hotels to come back with an instant offer.
+I am not too fussy about where I stay as long as it is clean so I often use PriceLine.
+You tell them which area you would like to stay in, area, star rating and budget then wait for the hotels to come back with an instant offer.
 If you need somewhere to stay tonight then try HotelTonight, you can get some great stays with up to 70% discount.
 I love to take a tent for a night or two under the stars.

 - Eating out the whole time will really drain the bank.
 Pack a cooler so you can stop off at the supermarket along the way.
 Why not plan your stops at beautiful parks and have a picnic?!
 After all, a road trip is all about the great outdoors!